 Check The Latest Price

 Manuka honey is known for its ability to heal the skin.
 It is created when bees pollinate the Manuka bush.

 Manuka honey protects against bacteria and stimulates cells to repair damaged skin, infection and rashes.
 Use this healing New Zealand Manuka honey blended with organic nut-free oils and beeswax to create a surface barrier and guard the skin from unwanted toxins.

 There are only six ingredients in this skin cream including certified organic New Zealand Manuka Honey, Manuka oil extract, organic olive oil, grape seed oil, organic beeswax and filtered water.

 All of the ingredients are 100% pure, organic and GMO-free.
-Does not contain fillers, chemicals, medications or artificial ingredients.
-Safe for the whole family to use.
+It does not contain fillers, chemicals, medications or artificial ingredients, and it’s safe for the whole family to use.

 Ingredients: Organic Olive Oil, Organic Beeswax, Filtered Water, Grape Seed Oil, Organic Active 16+ New Zealand Manuka Honey and Manuka Oil Extract